KczBen/vef2-2025-e/topics.md

 # This contains the presentation topics and some notes

 ## What is WASM
 Web Assembly is sort of the second language of the web, next to JavaScript.
 It's a statically typed language and is supported by all modern browsers.
+It runs and compiles faster than JavaScript.
 There's one slight issue with it - it looks like *this*:

 ```
  (func $func35 (result i32)